 Another important consideration is the rate of change within the field of telemedicine.
 There are continuous developments and improvements to the telemedicine technology itself, which is inevitably followed by updates to best practice and legislation around it.

-eLearning is quick, easy and relatively inexpensive to update, making it much more agile in keeping up with developments compared to face to face or paper-based training.
+Using elearning for healthcare training means that content is quick, easy and relatively inexpensive to update.
+This means you can be much more agile in keeping up with developments compared to face to face or paper-based training.

 Need Help with eLearning for Telemedicine?
 Can Do